Specializing in Antique Radio Repair

 It will not be possible to safely install the 3.5mm connector into radios designed without a power transformer.
 These are usually radios manufactured in the 50's.
 I will let you know if your radio can have this upgrade.

 Previous customers who have had the 3.5mm connector installed.
 If you do not have a lot of volume, please contact me.
 I have found another way to connect this to your radio that will give you more volume.
 I will correct your installation for free.

 Those of you looking for a good antique radio with FM, try looking at the German radios manufactured in the 50s -60's.
-Below are some examples.
-Some names of manufactures are Telefunken, Nordmende, Graetz, Saba and Grundig.
-I know I have left out some manufactures, but you get the idea.
+Names of manufactures are Telefunken, Nordmende, Graetz, Saba and Grundig.
+I know that I have left out some manufactures, but you get the idea.
 These radios have great reception and wonderful sound.
-American radios with FM before 1960 are terrible.
-These German radios have AM, FM Shortwave and usually a phono input for Bluetooth.
+American radios with FM before 1960 were terrible.
+These German radios have AM, FM, Shortwave and usually a phono input for Bluetooth.